theATM/NviSSD/README.md

 # The Fork of the SSD300 v1.1 For PyTorch

-This repository provides a (crude) script and recipe to train the SSD300 v1.1 model to achieve state of the art accuracy, and is tested and maintained by NVIDIA. https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Detection/SSD
+This repository provides a (crude) script and recipe to train the SSD300 v1.1 model to achieve state-of-the-art accuracy, and is tested and maintained by NVIDIA. https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Detection/SSD

 Training can be done using the main.py script with example parameters: